czl9707/notes-n-writings/as/developer/blog/5_wtf_moments_in_python.md

 No.2
 ```

-## 2. Mutable Default Function Parameters Can Bite you
+## 2. Mutable Default Function Parameters Can Bite You

 If you ever used default parameter in compiled languages like C#, the compiler forced the default value to be a compile time value.
 Although Python is an interpreted language, it still binds the default value at the function definition time, which means the default value got created only once.
 If the value is mutable and gets modified, subsequent calls will use the modified value.